firewebro/choose-site-localisation/README.md

 # choose-site-localisation
-WP Plugin for allowing user to choose specific site language or localisation
+WP Plugin that allow user to choose specific site language or localisation.